woahbase/website/docs/images/alpine-openjdk21.md

 Run
 ---

-We can call `java` or `bash` directly on the container, or run `bash` in the container to get a [user-scoped][114] shell,
+We can call `java` commands directly on the container, or run `bash` in the container to get a shell,

 === "command"
     ``` sh
-    docker run --rm -it --name docker_openjdk11 woahbase/alpine-openjdk11 java -version
+    docker run --rm -it --name docker_openjdk21 woahbase/alpine-openjdk21 java -version
     ```
 === "shell"
     ``` sh
-    docker run --rm -it --name docker_openjdk11 woahbase/alpine-openjdk11 /bin/bash
+    docker run --rm -it --name docker_openjdk21 woahbase/alpine-openjdk21 /bin/bash
     ```

 --8<-- "multiarch.md"